-15Many years ago, at Stanford's Center for the Study of Language and Information, I, with a background in AI and philosophy of mind, tried in vain to communicate about semantics with Gordon Plotkin, one of the most preëminent theoretical semanticists in all of computer science.
-Finally, a glimmer of genuine communication transpired when I came to understand the picure painted in the text, and realised that we were using the term 'semantics' differently.
+17Many years ago, at Stanford's Center for the Study of Language and Information (CLSI), I, with a background in AI and philosophy of mind, tried in vain to communicate about semantics with Gordon Plotkin, one of the most preëminent theoretical semanticists in all of computer science.
+Finally, a glimmer of genuine communication transpired when I came to understand the picture sketched in figure 1, and realised that we were using the term 'semantics' differently.
 "What I am studying," I said, trying to put it in his language, "is the semantics of the semantics of programs."

-language that would, if run, generate the same behavior as the original.
-A fifth and particularly important one (called denotational semantics) is to model the concrete activity that the program actually produces with various abstract mathematical structures (such as lattices), rather in the way that physicists model concrete reality with similarly abstract mathematical structures.
-Especially because of the use of these mathematical models, outsiders are sometimes tempted to think that computer science's notion of semantics is similar or equivalent to that used in logic and model theory, missing the fact that although the relation is studied in a familiar way, what relation it is that is so studied may not be the one they think.
+- 2. A second way is to treat the computer as a state machine, and then to view the process or behaviour as a sequence of state changes. - 3.
+A third is to have the process produce a linear record of everything that it does (called a "dribble" or "log" file), and to model the process in its terms. - 4.
+A fourth (called "operational semantics") is to model the process in terms of a different program in a different language that would, if run, generate the same behavior as the original. - 5.
+A fifth and particularly important one-called denota-tional semantics-models the concrete activity that the program actually produces (i.e., the behaviour Q) with various abstract mathematical structures (such as lattices), rather in the way that physicists model concrete reality with similarly abstract mathematical structures (tensors, vector fields, etc.).

+Especially because of the common use of mathematical models in several of these approaches (#s 1 and 5 especially, though they can all be mathematized), outsiders are sometimes tempted to think that computer science's notion of semantics is similar or equivalent to that used in logic and model theory.
+But that assumption is misleading.
+Although the relation is studied in a familiar way, what relation it is that is so studied may differ substantially from what is supposed.